 |Admission Fee:|| |

-Free for seniors over 70 with valid ID card or passport after registration at the Entrance
+Free for those over 65 or under 6 with valid ID card or passport after registration at the Entrance

-Free for children under 1.4 meters after registration at the Entrance
+Free for children under 1.2 meters (3.9ft) after registration at the Entrance

 One may take a bus at the Long-distance Bus Station of Jiujiang City to Mt.
 Lushan, which departs every 30 minutes.
 It takes CNY 9 and about an hour.
 There is no bus leaving for the mountain around 15:00;

 i plan to stay 2 nights in Nanchang and 3 nights in LS. my itinerary is flexible can you recommend any hotel or any landmarks i should visit ? please and thank you

 I will arrive late 16 but will stay close to Jiujiang station and then go to mountain on 17

 I wanted to know if this is a good starting point as I wanted to hike the wulaoshan ?